Japan

 Bilateral relations

 Japan-Australia relations date back to the late 1800s, when Japan began importing Australian coal and wool.
 At around the same time, Japanese immigrants came to Australia to work in agriculture and maritime industries, including pearl diving.
-The trade relationship between Australia and Japan continued to strengthen until the onset of World War II, when Australia joined allied troops to fight against Japan.
+The trade relationship between Australia and Japan continued to strengthen until the onset of World War II, when in 1941 Australia joined allied troops to fight against Japan.

 Australia and Japan re-established bilateral relations in 1952.
 Our post-war relationship grew with the establishment of a major trading relationship under the 1957 Commerce Agreement, and deepened cultural ties under the 1976 Basic Treaty of Friendship and Cooperation (the Nara Treaty).